-From Figures 34, 35 and 37 we have seen that the fundamental mode is fairly isolated in time and frequency because its group velocities are significantly lower that those of overtones.
+1.04.3.4.1 Higher-mode dispersion and waveform modeling From Figures 34, 35, and 37, we have seen that the fundamental mode is fairly isolated in time and frequency because its group velocities are significantly lower than those of overtones.
 Overtone velocities, on the other hand, overlap significantly, except at low frequencies.
-Figure 37 suggests that we could analyze the first overtone, if we were able to isolate it, e.g. using time variable filtering or a phase-matched filtering operation (e.g. Jobert and Roult, 1976).
-Note however, that for this particular earthquake the mode contains relatively little energy.
+Figure 37 suggests that we could analyze the first overtone, if we were able to isolate it, for example, using TVF or a phase-matched filtering operation (e.g., Jobert and Roult, 1976).
+Note, however, that for this particular earthquake, the mode contains relatively little energy.
 For the other modes, extraction appears very uncertain.
 To illustrate the problem, Figure 40 shows the Gabor matrix for a synthetic calculated for isotropic PREM with a 39 km thick crust.
-For the seismogram in the top panel, all modes were included in the calculations and we can discern the same body wave phases, composed of interfering overtones, that we observe in the real seismogram.
-The other panels show the contribution from each mode, up to the 5th overtone.
-As just mentioned, the first overtone appears quite isolated in timefrequency space but its energy is so little that it is not discernible in the composite Gabor matrix.
-The other overtones overlap significantly though extraction of the second higher mode may be possible at frequencies higher than 10mHz, because group velocities are relatively low.
-At lower frequencies, there is significant overlap between the 2nd and 3rd overtones.
-At frequencies above 12mHz, the 3rd and 4th overtone overlap.
-Time variable filtering may provide only limited success in this case.
+For the seismogram in the top panel, all modes were included in the calculations, and we can discern the same body-wave phases, composed of interfering overtones, that we observe in the real seismogram.
+The other panels show the contribution from each mode, up to the fifth overtone.
+As just mentioned, the first overtone appears quite isolated in time-frequency space, but its energy is so little that it is not discernible in the composite Gabor matrix.
+The other overtones overlap significantly though extraction of the second higher mode may be possible at frequencies higher than 10 mHz, because group velocities are relatively low.
+At lower frequencies, there is significant overlap between the second and third overtones.
+At frequencies above 12 mHz, the third and fourth overtones overlap.
+TVF may provide only limited success in this case.

-The first convincing observation of overtone dispersion was probably that of Oliver and Ewing

-(1957) for a path across eastern North America but utilizing overtone dispersion to study Earth's interior obviously requires a different approach than fundamental modes do.
-The first break-through was achieved by Nolet (1975) and Cara (1978) who used an array stacking technique to separate different overtone branches using a ω -k transform, for studies of structure in Western Europe and across North America.
-This approach has also been used in other studies (e.g. Cara et al., 1981 for the Western U.S.).
+The first convincing observation of overtone dispersion was probably that of Oliver and Ewing (1957) for a path across eastern North America, but utilizing overtone dispersion to study Earth's interior obviously requires a different approach than fundamental modes do.
+The first breakthrough was achieved by Nolet (1975) and Cara (1978) who used an array stacking technique to separate different overtone branches using a $\omega$ -k transform, for studies of structure in Western Europe and across North America.
+This approach has also been used in other studies (e.g., Cara et al., 1981 for the Western United States).
 At fixed frequency, different overtone branches then appear separated in phase-group velocity space.
 This approach works well to obtain average structure within an array but does not allow us to assess variations within an array.
 The problem with this approach is also that it needs an array.